 \section{Quantum learning}

-We first briefly review classical learning.
-Consider a data set of samples $s^\mu, \mu=1,\ldots P$, where each sample $s^\mu$ is a vector of length $n$.
-The data set can be written as a so-called empirical probability distribution $q(s)=\frac{1}{P}\sum_{\mu}\delta_{s,s^\mu}$.
-Consider a probability distribution $p(s)$.
-Classical learning can be defined to find $p$ that minimize $S(q,p)$, with $S$ the cross entropy between the distributions $q$ and $p$ \bea S(q,p)=\sum_s q(s)\log \frac{q(s)}{p(s)} \eea Minimizing $S$ with respect to $p$ is equivalent to maximizing the classical likelihood \bea L_c=\sum_s q(s)\log p(s) \eea

-In the quantum case, we represent both the data and the model as a density matrix.
-A density matrix $\rho$ is a Hermitian positive definite matrix with components $\rho(s,s')$ and $\Tr \rho =1$. $\rho$ has real eigenvalues $\lambda_s\ge 0$ and $\sum_s \lambda_s=1$.
+In the quantum case, one represents both the data and the model as a density matrix instead of a probability vector.
+In this section, we review this idea that was first introduced in \cite{kieferova2017tomography}.
+A density operator $\rho$ is a Hermitian positive semi definite operator.
+In the case of binary spins, $\rho$ can be represented on an orthogonal basis $\ket{s=(s_1,\ldots,s_n)}$ as a matrix of size $2^n \times 2^n$ with components $\rho(s,s')$.
+We also represent the wave function $\ket{\psi}$ of a quantum system on the same basis by its component vector $\psi(s)=\av{s|\psi}$ (see~\ref{qbm}).
+We use this basis dependent representation throughout the paper.
+In section~\ref{entanglement} we discuss measurement in other bases. $\rho$ has trace one $\Tr \rho =1$ and real eigenvalues $\lambda_s\ge 0$ and $\sum_s \lambda_s=1$.
 The density matrix is a generalization of a probability distribution and reduces to the latter when it is diagonal.